-The 46th running of the Acura Grand Prix of Long Beach is coming up this weekend, September 24-26, 2021.
-To celebrate this legendary race’s return, we’re providing the opportunity for TEN WINNERS to receive a PAIR of tickets to Sunday’s IndyCar season finale.
-And here’s the best part – it won’t cost you anything to enter.
+The 48th running of the Grand Prix of Long Beach is coming up on April 14th-16th!
+To celebrate this legendary race’s return, we’re providing the opportunity for NINE WINNERS to receive a PAIR of tickets to Sunday’s main-event IndyCar race!

 Get Ready to Go Racing!

-So mark your calendars for this Wednesday, September 22, log in some Long Beach practice laps, and get ready to go head-to-head against Ryan for your chance at winning tickets to this world-renown race!
+So mark your calendars for Sunday, April 2nd, log in some practice at your local K1 Speed, and get ready to go head-to-head against our fastest racers for your chance at winning tickets for you and a friend to this world-famous race!

 K1 Speed was an official sponsor and the Official Go-Kart Track Operator of the Grand Prix of Long Beach from 2017 to 2019.